work7z/LafTools/README.md

 ### Build
 this part will be updated once MVP is released.
+> if you encounter any issue when you are developing LafTools or building your binary, please contact us at any time.

 ## 🙋 Cool!
 So is it a free software?